What We Do

 ‘I have received the money you sent.
 May God bless you and protect you and all your friends’.

 We also regard artificial legs as mobility equipment.
 Amputations are common in Sierra Leone because of the lack of reconstructive surgeons and physiotherapy services.
 An artificial leg often enables a young person to get to school regularly.
 It restores self-confidence and gives greater independence.
+We have funded eight prosthetic legs.

 We like this story: